 This is an unknown and challenging time for everyone, as there are so many changes.
 For those who are co-parenting in separate households, it can be even more difficult to try to navigate these times.
 Not knowing when we’ll get to the other side of this only makes the conversation more difficult.
-We’ve been getting a lot of questions about co-parenting and what to do during this time and will be addressing many of them during our webinar on Thursday, April 2nd, at 2 pm PST (webinar will also be recorded).
-We also wanted to share answers to some of the most common questions we’ve found on our blog.
+We’ve been getting a lot of questions about co-parenting and what to do during this time.
+We wanted to share answers to some of the most common questions we’ve found on our blog.
 First and foremost, though, if you find that you’re having a difficult time reaching an agreement with your co-parent on your own, working with a mediator, even for just an hour or two, can allow you to put a plan in place for now.

 How does the Shelter in Place Order affect our parenting plan?